Sweden national under-21 football team: Current squad

-The following 22 players have been called up for the friendly matches against Scotland and Colombia on 23 and 26 March 2023, respectively.
+The following 21 players were called up for the 2027 UEFA European Under-21 Championship qualification matches against North Macedonia and Armenia on 13 and 18 November 2025, respectively.

-Caps and goals updated as of 20 November 2022.
+Caps and goals updated as of 18 November 2025, after the match against Armenia.

 Recent call-ups

-The following 18 players are still eligible for the U21 team (i.e. born in 2002 or later) and have previously been called up to the Sweden U21 squad.
+The following 32 players, born in 2004 or later, have previously been called up to the squad.